lsst-sqre/gafaelfawr/docs/kubernetes.rst

     If set to ``any``, the client need only have one of the scopes specified in the ``capability`` parameters.

 ``audience``
-    May be set to the internal audience of JWT Authorizer to request a reissued token scoped to the internal audience.
+    May be set to the internal audience of Gafaelfawr to request a reissued token scoped to the internal audience.

 These parameters must be URL-encoded as GET parameters to the ``/auth`` route.